Breaking Into Information Technology: A Complete Guide for Beginners

 As you advance, consider more specialized certifications:

-AWS certified solutions architect
+- AWS certified solutions architect for cloud computing

-Certified information systems security professional (cCISSP)
+- Certified information systems security professional (cCISSP) for cybersecurity

-Project management professional (pPMP)
+- Project management professional (pPMP) for it project management

-Microsoft certified: azure administrator
+- Microsoft certified: azure administrator for mMicrosoftcloud services

 Build practical skills